 To apply for the local branch Local Fund, please ensure you use our online Webform.

-- When to make a LF claim: Please make Local Fund claims for distinct phases of action – e.g. you can make a claim for the initial strike action ending 11/06.
+- When to make a LF claim: You are advised to make Local Fund claims for distinct phases of action as these arise.

 - Evidencing LF claims: Rather than waiting for payslips you can claim up-front as soon as days of action are known.
 You can simply supply CORE ‘My Time’ scans/screenshots or equivalent evidence, this will result in avoiding multiple claims over several months).
 If you have difficulties evidencing action during the boycott please submit your claim and explain any difficulties on the webform.